 EducationPhD, University of Washington (1991)

-Research in my lab focuses on three principal questions: 1) What functions do the basal ganglia subserve in the healthy brain?
-2) What pathophysiologic processes underlie the signs of basal ganglia-related disorders?
-3) How does deep brain stimulation (DBS) work to alleviate symptoms in disorders such as Parkinson's disease and dystonia?
+My lab focuses on three main questions: 1) How do neural circuits through the basal ganglia, cerebellum and motor cortex enable skillful movement in the healthy brain?
+2) How do abnormalities in these neural circuits produce the symptoms of basal ganglia-related disorders such as Parkinson's disease and dystonia?
+3) How does deep brain stimulation (DBS) work to alleviate symptoms in these disorders?

 For most of us reaching to grasp an object seems an almost effortless task, despite the profound difficulty of the underlying control problems.
 The central network that solves this problem includes regions of cortex, the basal ganglia, cerebellum, and thalamus.
 One goal of my research is to tease apart the relative roles of the basal ganglia and motor cortices in learning and controlling skillful arm movements.
 In recent results we found, contrary to expectation, that the basal ganglia circuit is not necessary for the execution of well-learned motor sequences.
 We plan to extend this work to test basal ganglia roles in several forms of motor learning (i.e., sequence learning and adaptation).